codenameone/CodenameOne/CONTRIBUTING.md

 ## Working with the Source

 We have a blog post that covers forking, running the simulator and submitting a pull request [here](http://www.codenameone.com/blog/how-to-use-the-codename-one-sources.html).
+We have recently transitioned to Maven as our build tool.
+There are instructions on building from source using Maven [here](https://www.codenameone.com/blog/building-codename-one-from-source-maven-edition.html).
 While it's pretty exhaustive it doesn't cover more esoteric features like ParparVM or the iKVM fork.
 For those our only reference is the source.

 ## Ownership